forestbiotech-lab/miRPursuit/docs/source/gettingstarted.rst

  * --fasta test_dataset- - Run in fasta mode, and use all libraries that have the string "test_dataset-" preceding the sequential numbering.

 ..
 Important:: MiRPursuit is designed to run an interval of libraries.
 So it will run all libraries starting with **test_dataset-1.fa** (-f first in this example 1), up to **test_dataset-1.fa** (-l last in this example 2).
 The files to be processed in your **INSERTS_DIR** should have a common string along with a sequential numbering.
+However you can also use it in **specific file mode**.
+That is specify the file you want to process for a single run.

 .. image:: https://raw.githubusercontent.com/forestbiotech-lab/sRNA-workflow/master/images/MiRPursuit-full-run.png